ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterProducerStreaming/README.md

-# Twitter Streaming
+# Twitter Producer Streaming
 ## Overview
-This project streams the Twitter accounts based on Twitter hashtags using Kafka.
+This project streams the Twitter data for the handles mentioned under the config file using Twitter's Live Streaming API.
 Kafka Producer writes the streamed tweets to Kafka topics in JSON format.
 Kafka Consumer consumes the tweets as is and passes them to store in MongoDB.

 ## Instructions
 An application has to be created in apps.twitter.com to get our application recognised by Twitter.